 Should Heat Pumps Run Continuously in the Winter?

-Although heat pumps are less effective in freezing and below-freezing temperatures, a heat pump can technically run continuously in the winter without the assistance of aux heat.
+Although heat pumps are less effective in freezing and below-freezing temperatures, a heat pump can technically run continuously in the winter without aux heat.
 However, to save money and energy, you should not run your heat pump continuously in the winter- always turn it off when it is not in use.

-For example, if you will be gone overnight or all day, you can turn your heat pump off and set a timer so it turns back on before you return.
-If you set your timer to turn about half an hour before you get home, it should be warm upon arrival.
+For example, if you will be gone overnight or all day, you can turn your heat pump off and set a timer so it turns on before you return.
+If you place your timer to turn about half an hour before you get home, it should be warm upon arrival.

 Will a Heat Pump Work in Defrost Mode